Ichneutica virescens

-Ichneutica virescens is a moth of the family Noctuidae.
+Ichneutica virescens, also known as the greater alpine grey, is a moth of the family Noctuidae.
 It is endemic to New Zealand, and is found in the southern North Island and throughout the South Island.
 The species is found in alpine, sub-alpine, and down to sea-level in grassland habitats.
 Adults are on the wing from November through to April.
 The likely larval host may be grasses, but larvae have been reared on a range of plants.
 The adults are similar to I. panda, I. falsidica and I. nobilia, but is distinguished by size, wing colouration, and antennae formation.

 Taxonomy

 This species was described by Arthur Gardiner Butler in 1879 from an unspecified number of specimens obtained from Frederick Hutton at the Otago Museum and collected from Otago.
 Butler originally named the species Chera virescens.
 The holotype specimen is a female held at the Natural History Museum, London.

 In earlier literature the species is known as Leucania griseipennis or Aletia griseipennis as a result of Edward Meyrick incorrectly interpreting the name griseipennis Felder & Rogenhofer.
 J. S. Dugdale, in his catalogue of New Zealand Lepidoptera, revised the incorrect synonymy given by Meyrick and placed this species within the Aletia genus.
 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae.
 During this review the genus Ichneutica was greatly expanded and the genus Aletia was subsumed into that genus as a synonym.
 As a result of this review, this species is now known as Ichneutica viriscens.